How Much Does A Hot Tub Weigh?

 Hot tubs are incredibly heavy and that is no secret.
 Of course, if you want to cut down on the overall weight of your hot tub for whatever reason, you may want to consider getting an inflatable hot tub instead.
 They are much more portable compared to traditional hot tubs and have much lower average weight specs.

-Whatever hot tub you ultimately decide on, make sure to calculate the overall weight of your hot tub before you buy it so that you can protect your home and landscape and know what you will need for the installation process.
+Whichever hot tub you ultimately decide on, be sure to calculate the overall weight before you buy it in preparation for installation, and so that you can protect your home and landscape.